Project 1 EECS 370 (Fall 2024)

 2.3.
 LC-2K Machine Code Instruction Formats

-An LC-2K machine code file (*.mc) is made up of multiple lines decimal numbers.
+An LC-2K machine code file (*.mc) is made up of multiple lines of hexadecimal numbers.
 Each line of the machine code file represents the number stored at that address in the memory.
 For example, the first line of the machine code file represents the value of address 0 when the program begins.

 Bits 31-25 are unused for all instructions, and should always be 0.
 Bit 0 is the least-significant bit.